joshidhaivat/QAlign/README.md

 ### Publication <a id='pub'></a>

-If you find QAlign is helpful, we appreciate your citation of its intial [version](https://www.biorxiv.org/content/10.1101/862813v1):
+If you find QAlign is helpful, we appreciate your citation of its pre-print [version](https://www.biorxiv.org/content/10.1101/862813v1):

 Dhaivat Joshi, Shunfu Mao, Sreeram Kannan, Suhas Diggavi.
 QAlign: Aligning nanopore reads accurately using current-level modeling.